-Manual tender-point examination and tender-point count (TPC)
+Manual tender point examination and tender point count (TPC)

-Standardized, manual tender-point examination was performed on all patients by 2 experienced and calibrated raters.
-The 18 pre-defined tender-points were assessed according to the 1990 - American College of Rheumatology (ACR) guidelines (20) by applying a digital pressure of approximately 4 kg at each site and the pain response to palpation, scored as 0=no tenderness, 1=affirmative response to questioning, 2=spontaneous expression of tenderness, 3=withdrawal reaction, registered at each tender-point site.
-Tender-points with a score of 1 or more were included in the overall TPC in individual patients.
-Studies support high inter-and intra-rater agreement of manual TP examination among calibrated raters (21, 22).
+Standardised, manual tender point examination was performed on all patients by two experienced and calibrated raters.
+The 18 predefined tender points were assessed according to the 1990-ACR guidelines (27) by applying a digital pressure of approximately 4 kg at each site and the pain response to palpation, scored as 0=no tenderness, 1=affirmative response to questioning, 2=spontaneous expression of tenderness, 3=withdrawal reaction, registered at each tender point site.
+Tender points with a score of 1 or more were included in the overall TPC in individual patients.
+Studies support high interand intra-rater agreement of manual TP examination among calibrated raters (28).